darktable-org/dtdocs/content/lighttable/digital-asset-management/metadata-tagging.md

 # metadata

 Metadata (e.g. title, description) is free-format text that usually differs for each image.

-See the [metadata editor](../../module-reference/utility-modules/shared/metadata-editor.md) module for details of how to add metadata to images.
+You can add metadata to images in the [metadata editor](../../module-reference/utility-modules/shared/metadata-editor.md) module.

 # tagging

 Tags are usually shared between multiple images and are used to categorise and group them.

-See the [tagging](../../module-reference/utility-modules/shared/tagging.md) module for details of how to add tags to images.
+You can add tags to images in the [tagging](../../module-reference/utility-modules/shared/tagging.md) module.